soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/ocas-deploy-conditional-access-app-control.md

 To configure an advanced policy, create an [access policy](ocas-access-policies.md) or a [session policy](ocas-session-policies.md) in the Office 365 Cloud App Security portal.

-To identify devices using client certificates (optional):
+### To identify devices using client certificates (this is optional):

 1. Go to the settings cog and choose **Device identification**.

 2. Upload one or more root or intermediate certificates.

 3. After the certificate is uploaded, you can create access policies and session policies based on **Device tag** and **Valid client certificate**.

 > ![Conditional access app control device ID](media/image2.png)

+> [!NOTE]
-**Note** A certificate is only requested from a user if the session matches a policy that uses the valid client certificate filter.
+> A certificate is only requested from a user if the session matches a policy that uses the valid client certificate filter.
+>
 ## Step 4: Test the deployment

 1. First sign out of any existing sessions.
 Then, try to sign in to each app that was successfully deployed.
 Sign in using a user that matches the policy configured in Azure AD.